sabir-aspose/words-docs-com/en/nodejs_via_dotnet/developer-guide/programming-with-documents/working-with-charts/_index.md

 The following code example shows how to hide the Y-axis of the chart:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-HideChartAxis.py" >}}
+{{< gist "aspose-words-gists" "23d39c0b874655d7e7354f1ecc122e39" "hide-chart-axis.cs" >}}

 ### How to Align Chart Label

-If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of **ChartAxis.tick_label_alignment** property.
+If you want to set a text alignment for multi-line labels, you can simply achieve this by setting the value of **ChartAxis.tickLabelAlignment** property.

 The following code example shows how to tick label alignment:

-{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Graphic Elements-working_with_charts-TickMultiLineLabelAlignment.py" >}}
+{{< gist "aspose-words-gists" "23d39c0b874655d7e7354f1ecc122e39" "tick-multi-line-label-alignment.cs" >}}

 {{% alert color="primary" %}}